Customize Consent Preferences

 Each food box received by participants includes nutrient-dense, heart-healthy, and diabetes-friendly items inspired by the USDA MyPlate guidelines.
 A combination of fruits, starchy and non-starchy vegetables, lean animal and plant-based protein, grains, and dairy are provided in every box.

 We strive to provide fiber-rich, low-sodium, and no-sugar-added items as much as possible.
-A variety of fresh produce, dried herbs and spices, and recipes are included throughout the program to support diverse flavor preferences and cooking styles.
+A variety of fresh produce, dried herbs and spices, and recipes are included throughout the program to support flavor preferences and cooking styles.
 By providing mostly whole, unseasoned foods, our intention is to provide flexibility for the creation of culturally relevant meals and snacks by each participant.

 Sam, a Food for Health recipient, preparing a meal.Sam, a Food for Health participant (left), is a patient at Denver Indian Health and Family Services receiving treatment for his diabetes.
 With a daughter to care for, even with SNAP benefits, Sam shared that food expenses have been a challenge.
 His medical provider connected him with the Food for Health Program to help with both his diabetes and lessen the burden of food insecurity.